 Named Rare Book Collections

 In addition to the general rare book collection, the University Library acquires books from individual collectors and builds collections relating to certain topics.
-The books in these named collections and all other rare books can be found in the Library Catalog.
-These books cannot be checked out and must be read in Chicago in the Special Collections and University Archives reading rooms in Richard J. Daley Library or in Library of the Health Sciences-Chicago.
+The books in these named collections and all other rare books can be found in the library catalog.
+These books cannot be checked out and must be read at their respective library.

 The primary focus of the Rare Books Section at the Daley Library in Chicago is the political, social, architectural and literary history of Chicago.
 We also have collections that pertain to military history, Native American culture and the Caribbean.